Pedestrian struck and killed on Interstate 30 in Saline County Saturday morning

-SALINE COUNTY, Ark. — A man was killed when he was struck by traffic on Interstate 30 East Saturday morning.
+SALINE COUNTY, Ark. — A man was killed when he was struck by traffic on Interstate 30 eastbound Saturday morning.

 According to the preliminary report from Arkansas State Police, Barajas was hit by a car, a semi, then another car as he entered the traffic lane on foot.